Aliases for KCNK18 Gene

 GeneCards Summary for KCNK18 Gene

 KCNK18 (Potassium Channel, Two Pore Domain Subfamily K, Member 18) is a Protein Coding gene.
-Diseases associated with KCNK18 include migraine, with or without aura 13 and migraine with aura.
+Diseases associated with KCNK18 include migraine with or without aura, susceptibility 13 and migraine, with or without aura 13.
 Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
-GO annotations related to this gene include potassium channel activity and outward rectifier potassium channel activity.
+GO annotations related to this gene include potassium channel activity and potassium ion leak channel activity.